-We can look in more detail at the underlying sectors delivering this outperformance by comparing the average performance of the MSCI World during these 15 months (-6.8%) with the contribution to returns of the Fund's holdings in each infrastructure sector2, over the same time periods3.
+We can look in more detail at the underlying sectors delivering this outperformance by comparing the average performance of the MSCI World during these 15 months (-7.4%) with the contribution to returns from the Fund's holdings in a range of infrastructure sectors, over the same 15 1-month periods2.

-For example, the Fund's tower holdings - the most defensive infrastructure sector over the sample period as a whole - contributed -1.6% to returns on average during those 15 months; beating global equities' equivalent average return during those months by +5.2%.
+For example, the Fund's tower holdings - the most defensive infrastructure sector over the sample period as a whole - contributed -1.3% to returns on average during those 15 months; beating global equities' equivalent average return during those months by +6.1%.

 Figure 4 shows listed infrastructure sector performance, relative to global equities, during severe market downturns (ordered by most defensive sector to least defensive).

-Figure 4: Outperformance vs MSCI World during the 15 worst down months 2007 - 2018
+Figure 4: Outperformance vs MSCI World during the 15 worst down months 2007 - 2020